|Trail Features:||Outstanding Views, Lakes, Wildflowers|

 The Blue Lakes are located in an extremely scenic glacial basin within the 16,566-acre Mt.
 Sneffels Wilderness area of the Uncompahgre National Forest.
 The drive to the trailhead is quite spectacular, and offers outstanding panoramic views of Mt.
 Sneffels and the Dallas Creek drainage area.
 It’s especially spectacular in the fall when the aspens turn to yellow and gold.

 The trail is located off Colorado Highway 62 between Ridgway and Telluride.
-From the highway, turn onto Dallas Creek Road (FR 851) and drive 14 miles south to the trailhead.
+From the highway, turn onto Dallas Creek Road (CR 7 / FR 851) and drive 9 miles south to the trailhead.
 Although you won't need a 4WD vehicle, 2WD vehicles will have to take their time in a couple of spots where you'll encounter washboard and ruts along the dirt/gravel road.
 The trail begins just past the locked gate at the end of the road.

 Just beyond the gate you'll pass the Blaine Basin Trail junction, which branches off towards the east.
 Hikers should continue on the Blue Lakes Trail, which heads in a southwesterly direction while following along the East Fork of Dallas Creek.

-At roughly 1.5 miles from the trailhead the path crosses a small stream, and then begins heading towards the southeast as it makes its final climb up to Blue Lakes.
+At roughly 1.5 miles from the trailhead the path crosses a small stream, and then begins heading towards the southeast as it makes the final climb up to Blue Lakes.

 Roughly 3.5 miles from the trailhead hikers will arrive at the Lower Blue Lake, which sits at an elevation of 10,980 feet, and is the largest of the three lakes.
 From the western shore you'll have a commanding view of Mt.
 Sneffels towering above the lake.

 At 14,150 feet, Mt.
-Sneffels is 27th in height among all 53 fourteeners in Colorado.
+Sneffels ranks 27th in height among all 53 Colorado fourteeners.
 However, it ranks as the third highest peak in the incredibly beautiful San Juan Mountain range of southwestern Colorado.
 It was named by Frederic Endlich during the 1874 Hayden Expedition because he thought it looked like Mount Snaefell in Jules Verne's "Journey to the Center of the Earth".

-There are several campsites near and around this lake.
+There are several campsites near and around the lower lake (there are campsites near the trailhead as well).
 Many people will use this area as a base camp for their climb to the summit of Mt.
 Sneffels.

-Although a very nice view here, the upper lakes provide far more scenic panoramas.
+Although very nice views can be found here, the upper lakes provide far more scenic panoramas.

 From the lower lake the trail begins to climb again.
 Hikers will ascend more than 500 feet in a little over a half-mile to reach the middle lake at 11,500 feet.
 The Upper Blue Lake is a little more than a quarter-mile away, and sits at an elevation of 11,720 feet.
 Here you'll have outstanding views of Mt.
 Sneffels, as well as 13,809-foot Dallas Peak and 13,694-foot Gilpin Peak looking towards the south.